openedx/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

 ---------------
 error_reason
 ---------------
   Used internally only.
-Logs messages that are used for debugging if the certificate generation process fails.

 ---------------
 mode
 ---------------
-  Contains the value found in the ``student_courseenrollment.mode`` field for a learner and course at the time the certificate was generated: audit, honor, verified, or blank.
-This value is not updated if the value of the learner's ``student_courseenrollment.mode`` changes after certificates are generated.
+  Contains the value found in the ``student_courseenrollment.mode`` field for a learner and course at the time the certificate was generated.

 .. _Credit Eligibility: